acceberH/515proj/README.md

-# 515proj: Real-Time Pose Feedback System
+# LiftWell: Real-Time Pose Feedback System

 This project is a real-time human motion classification and feedback system designed to assist users during strength training exercises like deadlifts and shoulder presses.
 It builds on embedded sensor data and adds webcam-based pose classification, providing users with immediate feedback on form accuracy.